ydahal1/ydahal1/ReadMe.md

-My wife is on a tropical fruit diet, the house is full of stuff.
-It is enough to make a mango crazy.
+What kind of dog lives in a particle accelerator?
+A Fermilabrador Retriever.

 [
-Fri Apr 17 00:48:05 UTC 2026
+Sat Apr 18 00:43:49 UTC 2026
  ]